melagiri/emojiConverter/README.md

 - Some rare or complex emoji sequences may not be properly converted
 - Not all emojis have corresponding Markdown shortcodes
-- Please report any issues on the [GitHub repository](https://github.com/YOUR_USERNAME/character-format-converter)
+- Please report any issues on the [GitHub repository](https://github.com/melagiri/emoji-converter)

 ## Release Notes

+### 3.0.0

+- Renamed extension to "Emoji Converter" to better reflect its focus
+- Updated all commands and references for consistency
+- Simplified UI and improved user experience

 ### 2.0.0

 - Added support for HTML Entity conversion (emojis to/from HTML entities)
 - Added support for Markdown Shortcode conversion (emojis to/from Markdown emoji codes)
-- Added quick format selection menu
+- Added quick format selection menu with keyboard shortcut (Ctrl+Alt+Q / Cmd+Alt+Q)
-- Improved interface with command palette access only (removed context menu)
+- Added context menu entries for all conversion options
+- Improved selection support (converts only selected text if a selection exists)
+- Added progress indicators for large file conversions
 - Renamed extension to "Character Format Converter" to reflect expanded capabilities

 ### 1.1.0